Communist Party of India (Marxist–Leninist) Liberation

-The Communist Party of India (Marxist–Leninist) Liberation (CPI(ML)L) is a communist political party in India.
+The Communist Party of India (Marxist–Leninist) Liberation (in brief CPI(ML)L) is a communist political party in India.
 The party is represented in Bihar and Jharkhand Legislative Assemblies.
-Since 2023, the party is also a member of the INDIA bloc.
+Since 2023, CPIML Liberation is also a member of the INDIA bloc.
 In Bihar, the party has significant base amongst the Extremely Backward Castes and the Scheduled Castes.
 It was successful in mobilising Upper Backward Caste groups such as Koeris in some districts of central Bihar, prior to the rise of Lalu Prasad Yadav.
 The party faced existential crisis when a large section of its Koeri and Yadav support base defected to Rashtriya Janata Dal in 1990s.
 However, the ideological commitment of its cadre protected it from disintegration.
-It staged a comeback in politics after winning twelve seats in Bihar Legislative Assembly in 2020 and by sending two of its members to Lok Sabha in 2024 Indian general elections.
-However, the party was reduced to 2 seats in the 2025 Bihar Legislative Assembly election.

 History

 In 1973, the original Communist Party of India (Marxist–Leninist) split, with one group led by Sharma and another by Mahadev Mukherjee.
 Vinod Mishra initially belonged to Mukherjee's party, but he and the Burdwan Regional Committee broke with Mukherjee in September 1973.
 Mishra sought contact with the Sharma group, but the Burdwan Regional Committee was later divided and Mishra denounced the political line of Sharma (a critique, which amongst other things, called for the formation of open mass organizations, a move that almost constituted a heresy in the CPI (ML) movement at the time).

 In 1974, Mishra came into contact with Subrata Dutta (Jauhar), a leader of armed struggle in the plain areas of Bihar.
 On 28 July 1974 (the second death anniversary of Charu Majumdar), a new party Central Committee was formed with Jauhar as General Secretary and Mishra and Swadesh Bhattacharya (Raghu) as members.
 The reorganized party became known as the 'anti-Lin Biao' group (whilst the faction of Mahadev Mukherjee constituted the 'pro-Lin Biao' group).
 The anti-Lin Biao group became known as the CPIML Liberation.

-Mishra served as West Bengal secretary of the new party organization.
-Under Mishra's leadership new dalams (guerilla squads) were formed.

 In November 1975, Jauhar was killed during Lal Sena activities.
 Mishra became the new party General Secretary in a reorganized five-member Central Committee.
 Mishra organized a second party congress, held clandestinely in the rural areas of Gaya district in February 1976.
 The congress unanimously re-elected Mishra as General Secretary.